AnestisTouloumis/IntroR/03-DataManipulation/index.md

 ---
 **Try It!**
 ------------
 5. What is the 9th entry of the Sepal.Width column?
+Call it x.
-6. How would you get all entries for the 17th row?
+6. How would you get all entries of iris for the 17th row?
-7. Return an object with the 1 4 and 7 rows of the dataframe?
+7. Return an object with the 1 4 and 7 rows of the iris dataframe?
-8. Use the seq command to get all odd rows in the dataset?
+8. Use the seq command to get all odd rows in the iris dataset?
-9. What happens when you use negative numbers?
+9. What happens when you use negative numbers? *Hint* Use *dim()* on the original and final objects.

 ---
 Using logical statements